At least 24 children killed when bus, truck collide in India

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-Ahmed said rescuers were working to free several children still trapped in the wreckage.
+Police officer Parasuram Singh said the truck driver suffered serious injuries to his legs, which were amputated at a hospital.

+The area is about 270 kilometers (170 miles) southeast of New Delhi.

-The state’s education authorities had closed all schools in the district due to a severe cold wave, and Ahmed said authorities would check why the school had stayed open.
+State education authorities had closed all schools in the district because of a severe cold wave, and Ahmed said authorities would check why the school had stayed open.

 Prime Minister Narendra Modi tweeted his condolences, saying: “Anguished by tragic accident in UP’s Etah.
 I share the pain of the bereaved families & condole (the) passing away of young children.”

-Note: This story has been corrected to state that the children are between the ages of 3-14.